Minecraft Gamerules Guide - All Game Rules Explained

 | Chunk information | Hidden |

-Perfect for competitions where coordinates must remain confidential.
+Perfect for competitions where coordinates must remain secret.

 /gamerule reducedDebugInfo true